kothapetaBharathSimhaReddy/from-Kothapeta/README.md

 | Discovery of India  |  The journey in The Discovery of India |  Jawaharlal Nehru |
 | Prisoner of Azkaban | Excellent plot twists and turns  | J. K. Rowling |

+---

+# Favorite Quotes

+> "Be the change that you wish to see in the world."

+> "Live as if you were to die tomorrow.
+Learn as if you were to live forever."

+Author Name : *Mahatma Gandhi*

+> *Mahatma Gandhi*